mui/mui-x/docs/data/date-pickers/customization-examples/customization-examples.md

 # Customization playground

-<p class="description">You can check out multiple examples for how to customize the date pickers and their sub-components.</p>
+<p class="description">You can check out multiple examples of how to customize the date pickers and their subcomponents.</p>

 {{"demo": "CustomizationExamples.js", "hideToolbar": true, "bg": "inline"}}